bsmsultani/CAB432-assignment2/README.md

 10. Wait for the pull request to be reviewed and merged

 12. Person 2: Person 1 has pushed changes, in order for person 2 to use the newest code, they must `git pull` to pull the newest code before they make changes.
 Otherwise it can lead to conflicts.

+THIS IS A CHANGE FROM THE MAIN BRANCH